Bing Visual Search vs Google Lens

 How much does it cost?

-Google Lens is completely free to use.
+Google Lens is completely free to use with no subscription fees.

 Does it have a free plan?